National Mall: Presidential inaugurations

 The American presidential inauguration is a momentous occasion that symbolizes the peaceful transfer of power and the beginning of a new chapter in the nation's leadership.
 Held at the United States Capitol in Washington, D.C., the inauguration draws people from across the country and the world to witness this historic event.
 The Capitol, with its majestic dome and iconic architecture, serves as the backdrop for the ceremony.
 The Mall, stretching from the Capitol to the Lincoln Memorial, becomes the gathering place for thousands of spectators who come to witness the swearing-in of the President and Vice President of the United States.

 Days leading up to the inauguration are filled with anticipation and preparation.
 Security measures are heightened to ensure the safety of attendees and dignitaries.
 The National Mall, usually bustling with tourists and locals, transforms into a sea of spectators, eagerly awaiting the moment when the President-elect takes the oath of office.
 During presidential inaugurations, people without official tickets gather at the National Mall.
 Normally, the Mall between 7th and 14th Streets NW is used as a staging ground for the parade.

 On December 4, 2008, the Presidential Inaugural Committee (see: United States presidential inauguration organizers) announced, "for the first time, the entire length of the National Mall will be opened to the public so that more people than ever before will be able to witness the swearing-in of the president from a vantage point in sight of the Capitol."
 The committee made this arrangement because of the massive attendance – projected to be as many as 2 million people – that it expected for the first inauguration of Barack Obama on January 20, 2009.

 Despite the arrangement, a throng of people seeking access to the event climbed and then removed temporary protective fences around the Smithsonian's Mary Livingston Ripley Garden, six blocks from the site at which Obama took his inaugural oath.
 Hordes then trampled the garden's vegetation and elevated plant beds when entering and leaving the event.
 Others could not find a way to enter the Mall in time to view the ceremony.
 More than a thousand people with purple tickets missed the event while being stranded in the I-395 Third Street Tunnel beneath the Mall after police directed them there (see Purple Tunnel of Doom).
-Terrance W. Gainer, the Sergeant at Arms of the United States Senate, stated that it appeared that the stranding had occurred because there were more bulky people in coats than the event's purple section could accommodate.
+Terrance Gainer, the Sergeant at Arms of the United States Senate, stated that it appeared that the stranding had occurred because there were more bulky people in coats than the event's purple section could accommodate.
 The Joint Congressional Committee on Inaugural Ceremonies subsequently announced that ticket holders that were not admitted would receive copies of the swearing-in invitation and program, photos of Obama and Vice President Joe Biden, and a color print of the ceremony.